 Write a game design document that describes the design and implementation of your group's game.
 The original pitch will be a good starting point for this document.
 This document should also include information about the software design and implementation of the game, so perhaps "game design document" is a bit misleading.

 There are lots of books and web sites that talk about how to make a game design document, and there are even more books and web sites that talk about how to document software design.
 However, for this project I am not interested in the format as much as I'm interested in the usefulness of the document for your group.

-Here a couple of web sites that you can look at for ideas about game
+Here are a few places you can look at for ideas about game

 The Structure section of the Wikipedia page has a good list of sections that you should consider: story, characters, level/environment design, gameplay, art, sound and music, and user interface and game controls.
 For purposes of this class I'm not interested in the marketing information described on the tutsplus web page.